 Offers are typically made beginning in mid-May.
-Applicants will be notified of their acceptance via their on-line application account.
+Applicants will be notified of their acceptance via email.
 The acceptance package information contains important details and specific instructions including the payment of the non-refundable $1,000 deposit (which will be applied to tuition) and return of the Response to Offer form which confirms acceptance of the offer to a specific site in the program.
 Applicants who do not receive an offer to their site of first preference may be waitlisted for their preferred site.
 Some applicants will also be placed on a waitlist.
 Offers can potentially be made up until the first day of classes in late August.

 Applicants must carefully read and understand The Essential Skills and Abilities (“Technical Standards”) for Admission, Promotion and Graduation in the UBC MD Program.

 Acceptance to the MD program is contingent on the applicant being granted an educational license from the College of Physicians and Surgeons of BC ("College").
-The licensing procedure includes a criminal-record check.
+The licensing procedure includes a criminal record check.
 Anyone considering a career in medicine who has been convicted of a criminal offence - even if given an absolute discharge - should write to the Registrar of the College prior to completing an application.
 By discussing this with the College, applicants will best be able to assess their ability to obtain an educational license.

 The UBC Faculty of Medicine and the College consider professional and the ethical behaviour to be critical elements in the study and practice of medicine.
 As such, the College, through its licensing procedure, also asks applicants to disclose any issues of previous conduct, personal behaviour, or competence that may impede the granting of the medical student's license.
 Applicants are encouraged to discuss such matters directly and in confidence with the College.